chaitanya-basava/Letters-and-Digits-classification/README.md

   </li>
 </ul>

-The <b>classwise_results_ques3.txt</b> file contains the classwise results (i.e., precision, recall, f1-score for each class) for the 3rd task.
+The <b><a href="https://github.com/chaitnayabasava/Letters-and-Digits-classification/blob/master/classwise_results_ques3.txt">classwise_results_ques3.txt</a></b> file contains the classwise results (i.e., precision, recall, f1-score for each class) for the 3rd task.
 <hr>
 The pre-trained models can be loaded from the models directory, where there is a h5py file for each of the 3 tasks. simply use the following line and replace "model_name" with model that you wish to load<br>